Maryland candidate's sudden death shocks colleagues, state

 TOWSON, Md.
-(AP) - Kevin Kamenetz, a top Democratic candidate for Maryland governor, was just 60, trim and so health conscious he would trot up stairs and routinely tease colleagues about eating doughnuts and other junk food.
+(AP) - Kevin Kamenetz, a top Democratic candidate for Maryland governor and a fixture in Baltimore County politics for over two decades, was just 60, trim and so health conscious he would trot up stairs and routinely tease colleagues about eating doughnuts and other junk food.

 "He was a yogurt, granola and salad kind of guy," said Don Mohler, Kamenetz's chief of staff.

-So his sudden death Thursday after going into cardiac arrest sent a palpable sense of unease through Baltimore County's executive offices, based partly on uncertainty about the future but mostly on the knowledge of what they just lost.
+So his sudden death Thursday after going into cardiac arrest shocked everyone in Maryland's political circles and sent a palpable sense of unease through Baltimore County's executive offices, based partly on uncertainty about the future but mostly on the knowledge of what they just lost.

+A funeral for Kamenetz will be held Friday afternoon at a local synagogue, the procession expected to cause temporary closures on major roadways.
+His burial will follow the service.

 Kamenetz, the populous county's longtime political leader, was one of seven candidates vying for the Democratic nomination in the June primary to oppose Republican Gov. Larry Hogan this fall.
-He had chosen Montgomery County Councilmember Valerie Ervin as his running mate.
+One of three frontrunners in the Democratic pack, he had chosen Montgomery County Councilmember Valerie Ervin as his running mate and built a war chest of roughly $2 million.

-His death "has the potential to dramatically reshape the race" because many of his supporters may now look to other candidates who have been trying to gain support, said Todd Eberly, a political science professor at St. Mary's College of Maryland.
+His death "has the potential to dramatically reshape the race" because many of his supporters may now look to four other candidates who have been polling in the single digits, said Todd Eberly, a political science professor at St. Mary's College of Maryland.

+Eberly described Kamenetz as one of the top three Democratic contenders in the race, along with Rushern Baker and Ben Jealous.

 Kamenetz woke up early Thursday, complaining to his wife, Jill, about chest pains.
 They drove to a volunteer fire station near his home in Owings Mills because he didn't want to disturb his neighbors with an ambulance, according to Mohler.

-Kamenetz apparently walked into the firehouse under his own power but his condition quickly deteriorated, Baltimore County Fire Department spokeswoman Elise Armacost said at a news conference.
+Kamenetz called 911 himself and apparently walked into the firehouse under his own power.
+But his condition quickly deteriorated, Baltimore County Fire Department spokeswoman Elise Armacost said at a news conference.
 Rescuers performed chest compressions and used a defibrillator but he never regained consciousness.

 Kamenetz was in "full cardiac arrest" when he arrived at St. Joseph Medical Center and was pronounced dead shortly afterward, chief medical officer Dr. Gail Cunningham said.